Yasmin Verheijen

 Yasmin Verheijen (born 17 February 1994) is a Dutch designer, model and beauty pageant titleholder who was crowned Miss Nederland 2014.
 She represented her country at the Miss Universe 2014 pageant and placed 3rd Runner-Up.

 Early life

 Yasmin Verheijen is a certified interior designer originating from Amsterdam.
 She is an international model.
-She is of Indian, German, Indonesian, Chinese and Dutch descent.
+She is of Indian-Surinamese, German, Indonesian, Chinese descent.

 Pageantry

 Miss Nederland 2014

 Verheijen was crowned as Miss Nederland 2014 (Miss Universe Netherlands 2014).

 Miss Universe 2014

-Verheijen represented the Netherlands at Miss Universe 2014 where she placed as 3rd runner-up to Paulina Vega of Colombia, giving the Netherlands its first placement since 2011 and its highest placement since 1992.
+Verheijen represented the Netherlands at Miss Universe 2014 where she placed as 3rd runner-up to Paulina Vega of Colombia, giving the Netherlands its highest non-winning placement at Miss Universe since 1991 when Paulien Huizinga finished as 1st runner-up.